mtanghu/DNI-RNN/README.md

         optim.step()
         optim.zero_grad()

-    # NEW CODE HERE (5): finish the training example by updating the synthesizer
+    # NEW LINE HERE (5): finish the training example by updating the synthesizer
     synth.step()
 ```